Berea-College-CSC-226/p01-final-project-rockero241-puskar/README.md

 ### ❗User Instructions
 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.
+    ** Basically, once the user hits the Run button, the program asks the user some questions to reflect on their mood and their day as a Journal Entry.
+Once the user gives all the information, the program then asks the user if they want AI feedback on their reflection.
+If the user inputs 'NO' the program ends there but if the user inputs 'Yes' the program provides AI feedback based on the user's input. **

 ### ❗Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.